aifit/astro-static-playground/README.md

 This repository is a small playground for exploring Astro with React, Vue, Tailwind CSS, and SCSS.
 Nothing here is final - it's just a space to try things out and experiment.

+A `/dist` folder is included so the built output can be viewed directly.

 ## Stack

 - Astro